sheilsarda/ResearchNotes/china_supply_chains/README.md

 #### How to make clothing more sustainable

 1. Desire to do it exists, but materials are not as comfortable to wear
-1. Besides Patagonia, a few brands have also been able to be the good guys all the time like VF Corportaion
+1. Besides Patagonia, a few brands have also been able to be the good guys all the time like VF Corporation
-1. Problems happen where the rubber meets the road on sustainability; how do you handle when economies are not doilng well
+1. Problems happen where the rubber meets the road on sustainability; how do you handle when economies are not doing well

 ### Wilkie Wong